anima-research/connectome-adapters/docs/code_structure.md

 #### Incoming Events Processor
 The `IncomingEventsProcessor` is derived from an abstract parent class `BaseIncomingEventProcessor` defined in `src/core/events/processors/base_incoming_event_processor.py`.
 This processor acts as an intermediary between the `Adapter` and the conversation manager, enriching incoming platform events with additional context before forwarding them.

-The central method of this class is process_event, which routes events to appropriate handlers based on their type.
+The central method of this class is `process_event`, which routes events to appropriate handlers based on their type.
 ```python
 async def process_event(self, event: Any) -> List[Dict[str, Any]]:
     # ...